nataliecardot/100-days-of-code/r2-log.md

 * React's module system comes from ES6.
 This behavior is not specific to React.
 * A module is a piece of a program that specifies which other pieces it relies on and which functionality it provides for other modules to use (called its interface).
 The relations between modules are called dependences.
 To separate modules this way, each needs its own private scope.
 * A package is a chunk of code that can be distributed (copied and installed).
 It may contain one or more modules and has information about which other packages it depends on.
-* NPM is two things: an online service where one can download (and upload) packages and a program (bundled with Node.js) that helps you install and manage them.
+* npm is two things: an online service where one can download (and upload) packages and a program (bundled with Node.js) that helps you install and manage them.
 * JavaScript execution in Node.js is single threaded.
 In computer programming, single threading is the processing of one command at a time.
 The opposite of single threading is multithreading.
 Node.js uses multiple threads in the background to execute asynchronous code.
 "Blocking" methods are those that execute synchronously while "nonblocking" methods execute asynchronously---Node.js is _nonblocking_; all functions (callbacks) are delegated to the event loop and they are (or can be) executed by different threads.
 * In computing, input/output or I/O (or, informally, io or IO) is the communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.
 * Node Package Manager (NPM) provides two main functionalities:
   - Online repositories for node.js packages/modules, which are searchable on search.nodejs.org
   - Command line utility to install Node.js packages, do version management and dependency management of Node.js packages.

-  NPM helps JavaScript developers load dependencies effectively.
+  npm helps JavaScript developers load dependencies effectively.
 To load dependencies we just have to run this command in command prompt:

   `npm install`